| Status : Published | Published On : Sep, 2025 | Report Code : VRAD12021 | Industry : Aerospace and Defense | Available Format :

 Geographic Overview

 The global satellite and spacecraft subsystem market is segmented into North America, Europe, the Asia-Pacific, South America, and the Middle East and Africa region.
-The global satellite and spacecraft subsystem market was dominated by North America in 2022 due to its robust space industry infrastructure, technological expertise, and significant investments.
-In June 2022, Northrop Grumman launched the MEASAT-3d satellite, showcasing the region's advanced capabilities in satellite manufacturing and deployment.
-Companies like SpaceX, based in the United States, play a pivotal role; in August 2022, SpaceX launched the Starlink 2-10 mission, underlining the region's leadership in deploying large-scale satellite constellations for global communication services.
+The global satellite and spacecraft subsystem market was dominated by North America due to its robust space industry infrastructure, technological expertise, and significant investments.
+Northrop Grumman launched the MEASAT-3d satellite, showcasing the region's advanced capabilities in satellite manufacturing and deployment.
+Companies like SpaceX, based in the United States, play a pivotal role.
+SpaceX launched the Starlink 2-10 mission, underlining the region's leadership in deploying large-scale satellite constellations for global communication services.
 The concentration of major aerospace corporations, research institutions, and government initiatives in North America contributes to its dominance in the rapidly evolving satellite and spacecraft subsystems market.

 Airbus S.A.S. is a key player in the global satellite and spacecraft subsystems market, renowned for its diverse portfolio and international collaborations.
 A notable example is the successful launch of the European Space Agency's (ESA) Solar Orbiter mission in February 2020.
 Airbus designed and manufactured the spacecraft, showcasing their prowess in payload subsystems for scientific exploration.
 Additionally, Airbus plays a crucial role in Earth observation with projects like the Copernicus program.
 Their focus on sustainability is evident in initiatives like developing efficient satellite propulsion systems, reinforcing Airbus's influential position in the evolving satellite subsystems market.